 Outdoor shooting hours are 9:00 AM to sunset daily.
 Note that “sunset” is before the time when the Game Commission typically requires hunting to stop.

-At any time, one or all of the ranges might be closed for club sponsored activities or public events.
+At any time, one or all of the ranges might be closed for club-sponsored activities or public events.

 All persons utilizing the range facilities are required to participate in the safety orientation program prior to receiving a membership card and active key card.
 It is required that everyone under a family membership participate in a safety orientation program prior to using the range facilities.